-One of the most effective ways to reduce the public's exposure to harmful air pollution is to reduce emissions of TACs and PM released into the Bay Area air basin.
+One of the most effective ways to reduce the public's exposure to harmful air pollution is to reduce emissions of TACs and fine PM released into the Bay Area air basin.
+Several agencies at various levels of government work to reduce air pollution.
 Air quality is regulated at the federal level by the U.S. EPA, at the state level by ARB, and by regional air districts.
 The Air District implements many programs to reduce the amount of air pollution emitted from stationary and mobile sources of air pollution.
-However, with over 30,000 permitted stationary sources of emissions, 5 oil refineries, 150 million vehicle miles driven per day, and numerous sea ports and airports, the cumulative effects of all these sources cannot be completely eliminated.
+However, with over ~19,000 permitted stationary sources of emissions, 5 oil refineries, 150 million vehicle miles driven per day, and numerous sea ports and airports, the cumulative effects of all these sources cannot be completely eliminated.

 Local governments can complement federal, state, and regional air quality programs to help protect residents of the Bay Area by implementing strategies that reduce emissions, and therefore the public's exposure to TACs and fine PM, through their land use authority and adoption of local ordinances.
 Examples include policies that limit the use of diesel generators, or control their emissions; limit the idling of trucks to 2 minutes or less; require the electrification of loading docks in new and existing commercial land uses; transportation demand management strategies; traffic management strategies, and stipulations on development projects to use only the cleanest equipment, vehicles and fuel during construction (a complete list of construction measures, which can be adopted as standard conditions of approval, begins on pg.
 25).
+Local action to reduce air pollutant emissions has the benefit of protecting both existing and future residents from the potential adverse health effects from exposure to air pollution.

-The Air District recommends that local governments adopt, as policies or ordinances, the following best practices to help to reduce emissions of air pollution in communities throughout the Bay Area.
+The Air District recommends that local governments adopt, as policies and/or enforceable ordinances, the following "best practices to reduce emissions".
+Implementing as many "best practices to reduce emissions" as is feasible will reduce potential health risks to the greatest extent.
 Best practices to reduce exposure to air pollution are discussed beginning on pg.
 10.